2021 - A Year in Review

 July

-To be sure Cottonwood's finale was successful, Sharon and John made it a point to wrap the WR4 trip around Cottonwood's closing festivities for the July fundraiser so the 25 members on the trip could party together Saturday night, 7/31, in Gunnison with drinks provided by CI.
-These club members, along with other members who hopped on zoom to participate in the live auction, showed their true colors (even without sporting the pink and blue) in support of the "4" in our mission.
+To be sure Cottonwood's finale was successful, Sharon and John made it a point to wrap the We Ride 4 trip around Cottingwood's closing festivities for the July fundraiser so the 25 members on the trip could party together Saturday night, 7/31, in Gunnison with drinks provided by CI.
+These club members, along with other members who hopped on aoom to participate in the live auction, showed their true colors (even without sporting the pink and blue) in support of the "4" in our mission.
 Sharon's goal was to raise $25k overall, with $10k in individual donations and $15k for auction items.
 Just like moving our bodies in the month-long Move-A-Thon more than anyone expected, we moved the needle past Sharon's $$$ goals.
 We raised a total of $27,580!
 Do you know what this hefty amount says about our community?
 We are as committed to supporting our non-profit as we are with the club's cycling events.

 Oh yeah, the 7-days a week summer ride calendar has turned the membership into all types of beasts.
 August offers many the opportunity to take on new feats.
 1st event up for strutting the team's stuff was the 3-day Leadville Mountain Bike Stage race.
 Keith Ober made us proud by winning the under 11-hour buckle by a lot (8:47 to be exact), as did Marty Albe by coming in 2nd in a tough age group!